Chloe1088/Resume/README.md

 # Resume
 Chloe Smith-Dickieson

-This is a text project.
+This is a test project.